Texas elementary school shooting: What we know about the victims - NewsBreak

 UVALDE, Texas — An 18-year-old gunman opened fire at a school in Uvalde, Texas, shortly before noon Tuesday, killing at least 19 children and two adults, authorities said.

 Although officials haven’t released the victims’ identities, family members have begun to share the names of those who died.
-All of the slain victims were in the same classroom, a state public safety official told The Associated Press.
+All of the slain victims were in the same classroom, a state public safety official told the AP.

 Here’s what we know so far: